halfwit/searchfs/README.md

 	make sure PLAN9 is set, and that PLAN9/bin is set in your PATH variable.
 	Simply run `mk`, and the program will be available as 0.searchfs
 	TODO: mk install
+	This currently builds, but does not mount properly on FreeBSD.
+This is due to FreeBSD not packaging fusermount along with their fuse implementation.
 plan9:
 	mk install